michmech/plausibility/README.md

 param Prop = Taste | Price | Nationality | Temperature | Freshness;
 ```

 To the linearization type of `Quality` we will add a field called `modifies` which tells us which property the quality modifies when it is attached to a kind.
-Notice that some qualities modify the same quality.
+Notice that some qualities modify the same property.

 ```
 -- cat Quality;